karstenw/photobotlib/README.md

 This version works standalone with Python2.7, Python3.8 and is identical to the current NodeBox Library version.

 #### Fundamental changes ####

+`canvas.draw()` has a double functionality.
+In Nodebox1 it places the result in the content section of the document window.

+The image is also written out to a folder "exports" with a name like "photobot_YYYY-MM-DD_HHMMSS.png" using the current datetimestamp.

+If run from the Terminal, only the exports part is done.

+If the exports folder does not fit your needs use canvas.export() as follows:

+`cv.export( name="/Full/Path/to/image.png", ext=".png", format="PNG" )`

+Extension and format follow [Pillow]() rules

+#### New functions & properties ####

 - property `canvas.top` adresses the top layer